 As a Nutrition Major, you are encouraged to utilize the Nutrition Major Checklist to track your progress towards degree completion.
-There are four checklists:
+Checklists are available in the Nutrition Major Handbook.

 All Benedictine University students must complete a minimum of 120 semester credits in order to graduate with a Bachelor of Science degree.
 The Nutrition Major program requires cognates in natural and social sciences, business, ethics, and communications (oral and written) in addition to the nutrition courses.
 You can actively shape your curriculum through choice of remaining electives needed for graduation.

 Although not required, students have the opportunity to earn a minor in addition to the major in Nutrition.
-For example, if you completed the General Chemistry sequence (in lieu of the introductory chemistry course), you should discuss the option of a biology minor with your academic advisor.
+For example, if you completed the General Chemistry sequence (in lieu of, or in addition to, the introductory chemistry course), you should discuss the option of a biology minor with your academic advisor.

 A Second Degree is available to those who enter the program following completion of bachelor degree elsewhere.
 As a minimum, all nutrition and cognate courses required for the Nutrition Major must be completed in order to complete a Second Degree in Nutrition.